-where ρs is the reflectance at the sensor, Es is the top of atmosphere irradiance and θ is the solar zenith angle.
+where ρs is the reflectance at the sensor, Es is the irradiance at the sensor, and θ is the solar zenith angle.
 The reflectance of a uniform Lambertian surface at the sensor is described by the radiative transfer equation (E. Vermote et al. 2006):